ctford/Idris-Elba-Dev/README.md

 Examples
 --------

 The syntax of Idris Elba is very close to that of Whitespace.
-An Idris Elba "hello world" program might look like this:
+An Idris Elba "hello world" program might look like this (Idris Elba, like Haskell, uses `.` for function composition):

+                                                                                                                .

 Idris Elba features dependent types.
 Here is a quicksort example showing featuring a return type of sorted list:

+                                                                      .
+                                                               .

+                                               .                  .

 Dependent types can also be used to express constraints on the arguments to functions.
 Here is an example showing that a function taking the head of a list is only defined for non-empty lists:

+                      .         .      .

+                                             .

 Building
 --------